 The cast will also include John Benjamin Hickey as Ned's lover, Felix Turner; and Ellen Barkin, in her Broadway debut, as Dr. Emma Brookner.
 The Times also reports that Cheyenne Jackson is currently in negotiations to be part of the cast.

-The production marks the Broadway debut of writer-activist Kramer, and a Broadway acting return for Mantello, who gave up performing (he was a Tony nominee for playing Louis in Angels in America) in recent years in favor of directing (Assassins, Take Me Out, Wicked, 9 to 5, The Odd Couple).
+The production marks the Broadway debut of writer-activist Kramer, and a Broadway acting return for Mantello, who gave up performing (he was a Tony nominee for playing Louis in Angels in America) in recent years in favor of directing ( Assassins, Take Me Out, Wicked, 9 to 5, The Odd Couple).
 It will also mark the Broadway directing debut of Tony Award-winning actor Grey.

+A 25th anniversary benefit staged reading of Kramer's The Normal Heart, directed by Grey, was presented at the Walter Kerr Theatre Oct.
+18, 2010.
+Daryl Roth produced the reading, which supported both the Actors Fund and Friends in Deed.
 Director Grey starred in the original 1985 Off-Broadway production of The Normal Heart at The Public Theater, in which he played Ned, based semi-autobiographically on playwright Kramer.
 (Grey succeeded Brad Davis, who originated the role.)
 Worth Street Theatre revived the play Off-Broadway in 2004, at the Public.
 The Normal Heart focuses on "the terrifying early years of the AIDS epidemic in New York and the criminal silence of official America in dealing with it."